Is there a significant difference between the two and are there comparisons?

 - other criteria specific to the sport for example soil type for tennis

-All the above elements are taken into consideration by the bookmaker as well as calculation margin of the site, which is the amount of profit a bookmaker receives from each bet placed.
+All the above elements are taken into consideration by the sportsbook as well as calculation margin of the site, which is the amount of profit a sportsbook receives from each bet placed.

 In simple terms, the odds for equestrian racing are based upon the forecast of punters while sports are based on the analysis of the bookie.